Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 Instructions

-1. Place all ingredients, except greens, in the container of the Instant Pot.
+1. Place black eyed peas, onion, celery, carrot, garlic, creole or cajun seasoning, and broth in the container of the Instant Pot.

 2. Stir together well.